somof/CarND-LaneLines-P1-work/writeup_P1.md

 Target lines to detect are colored with White or Yellow in images.

-Blue-plane doesn't affect the line-detection algorithm.
-So grayscale is made from average of Red-plane and Green-plane.
+Blue-plane doesn't affect the line-detection algorithm, So grayscale is made from average of Red and Green-plane.

 ![(R+G)/2 image][RGplane]
-![COLOR_RGB2GRAY][RGBplane]

 ### Step3: edge detection